 Shells from dead gastropods, mussels and barnacles can be found in every sea, mixed with sand and gravel on the seabed.
 They are carried with the currents to calm bays, where banks of shell gravel form.
 Due to the dramatic land uplift on the High Coast, the shell gravel banks have been moved a long way inland, far from the existing seashore.
-Because the shells contain a large proportion of lime, some plants such as kidneywort (Anemone hepatica) and orchids flourish on the shell gravel banks.
+Because the shells contain a large proportion of lime, some plants such as kidneywort (Anemone hepatica) and orchids flourish in the shell gravel banks.
 Look carefully on the ground and you’ll spot the seashells!

 The first inhabitants along the High Coast subsisted by seal hunting and fishing.
-Seal hunting continued until the 19th century and fishing was the most important industry until the 1950s.
+Seal hunting continued up until the 19th century and fishing was the most important industry until the 1950s.

 Fishing sheds and fishing villages are traces of this important source of nutrition.
 There are cultural remains of a slightly different kind below sea level: wrecked ships have been preserved on the sea bottom due to the lack of shipworms.